jsfuentes/Code-Cheatsheet/Elixir/process.md

 - Only communication is messages between processes
 - Supervisors often linked to processes and will restart on failure
 - [Agent](https://hexdocs.pm/elixir/Agent.html) - Simple wrappers around state.
 - [GenServer](https://hexdocs.pm/elixir/GenServer.html) - “Generic servers” (processes) that encapsulate state, provide sync and async calls, support code reloading, and more.
+For ongoing background work
 - [Task](https://hexdocs.pm/elixir/Task.html) - Asynchronous units of computation that allow spawning a process and potentially retrieving its result at a later time.

 #### Spawn